josh-mchugh/rediscovering-javascript/chapter-3/README.md

 ## constructor.js
 This example demonstrates the use of the spread operator on a constructor.
 We pass the parameters for the RegExp constructor with the spread operator.

+## arrayspread.js
+This example demonstrates how the spread operator can be used to copy, concatenate, and manipulate arrays.